President Trump Claims That Americans Sick With Coronavirus Could Go To Work And Get Better, Experts Disagree

 In fact, across the country, businesses are asking employees who are capable of doing so to work from home whenever possible, whether they’re sick, or exposed to coronavirus, or not.

-Elsewhere in the interview, as Politics USA notes, Trump claimed that the fatality rate from COVID-19 is not being reported accuratedly.
+Elsewhere in the interview, as Politics USA notes, Trump claimed that the fatality rate from COVID-19 is not accurately being reported.

 As previously reported by The Inquisitr, this week the World Health Organization adjusted the fatality rate from the disease from 1-2 percent to 3.4 percent.
 Trump, for his part, told Hannity that he believes that number is a “false number,” and that it’s actually “way under 1 percent.”